sagemath/trac_to_gh/Issue 7393.md

 # Issue 7393: Update ECL to the latest version

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7393

 Original creator: mhansen